essdot/js-lessons/doc/functions.md

 // It has not been replaced.
 ```

-The line `o = myNewObj` simply *rebinds* the variable `o` in the body of `replaceIt` to a new value, the reference to `myNewObj`.
+The line `o = myNewObj` simply *rebinds* the variable `o` in the body of `replaceIt` to a new value: the reference to `myNewObj`.
 It is not altering the reference to the object that was passed in to `replaceIt`.
 After `replaceIt` has finished running, `o` still refers to the same object as before `replaceIt` was called.